 The Regional Air Quality Council (RAQC) is pleased to announce the Local Agency Air Quality Projects Grant Pool (LAAQPGP).
 The purpose of the LAAQPGP is to provide funding to local governments and local agencies for the development and implementation of programs that result in benefits to air quality.
 Programs should focus on ground level ozone pollution; although projects addressing other pollutants are also eligible.
 The grant pool funds will be allocated and administered by the RAQC.

-**Application period will open on January 8th, 2018 and remain open until February 23rd, 2018**
+**Application period is now open and will remain open until March 16th, 2018**

 A total of $450,000 will be available for eligible projects in each of the 2018-2019 program/contract periods.
 The minimum application amount will be $50,000 ($40,000 federal) and the maximum application amount will be $125,000 ($100,000 federal).
 Funds must be expended within the identified program/contract periods of 2018-2019.
 Local match of 20% must be provided by the applicant pursuant to identified federal guidance.